tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

 ===Mods required===
 You'll of course need Foundation, Nanofx2, Submenu v 3.0, QBAutostart and Kobayashi Maru mod, the latest version the better.
 GalaxyCharts is also required, probably the GalaxyCharts Warp AI fix as well.

 All the mods on https://www.gamefront.com/games/bridge-commander/category/babylon5 mentioned above, on reverse order (NONE of the ones called "Remastered") would be probably required (albeit at the time I downloaded the mods from NexusMods so the content may have been different), **but** some of them conflicted with each other due to Caps issue (i.e. EAOmega - eaomega), certain shuttle quirks and BCMMods affected certain filenames and inner files, which back when I was a newbie took me 3 years to fix, made that unadvisable.

-Additionally some are still missing from gamefront.
+Also this one, Babylon 5 uniforms https://www.gamefront.com/games/bridge-commander/file/babylon-5-uniforms, but only some elements

 ===Installation Guide===
 1º Ok, first of all, just in case, backup your STBC.

+2º Install the Babylon 5 Uniforms mod from https://www.gamefront.com/games/bridge-commander/file/babylon-5-uniforms on a temporary folder, then go to TEMPFOLDER/scripts/Custom/Autoload and remove the file "Tmp crew".

+3º Unzip the files from this main mod onto the temporary folder created in 2, say "yes" to overwrite all files.

-2º After that, just unzip the files into your STBC folder, say "yes" to overwrite all the files.
+4º After that, just move the files from the temp folder into your STBC root folder, say "yes" to overwrite all the files (data -> data, scripts -> scripts, sfx -> sfx, and so on).

-3º After opening your STBC go to the options -> Customize -> Mutators and make sure that "USS Frontier's Galaxy Charts"/"Galaxy Charts" are active.
+5º After opening your STBC go to the options -> Customize -> Mutators and make sure that "USS Frontier's Galaxy Charts"/"Galaxy Charts" are active.
+Optionally, make sure "Babylon 5 Uniforms" is also active.

-4º It's strongly recommended to activate DS9FX so No Damage through Shields is active, but it's not necessary.
+6º It's strongly recommended to activate DS9FX so No Damage through Shields is active, but it's not necessary.

 --- Why those mutators/configurations are important ---